Major League Baseball collusion: Collusion II

 The free agent market following the 1986 season was not much better for the players.
 Only four free agents switched teams.
 Andre Dawson took a pay cut and a one-year contract to sign with the Chicago Cubs.
 Three fourths of the free agents signed one-year contracts.
 Star players that ended up back with their old teams included Jack Morris (Detroit Tigers), Tim Raines (Montreal Expos), Ron Guidry (New York Yankees), Rich Gedman (Red Sox), Bob Boone (California Angels), and Doyle Alexander (Atlanta Braves).

 For the first time since the start of free agency, the average major league salary declined.
 The average free-agent salary dropped by 16 percent, while MLB reported revenues increasing by 15 percent.
 This prompted the MLBPA to file a second grievance (Collusion II) on February 18, 1987.
 Even as this was happening, Ueberroth ordered the owners to tell him personally if they planned to offer contracts longer than three years.

-In September 1987, the Collusion I case came before arbitrator Thomas Roberts, who ruled that the owners had violated the CBA by conspiring to restrict player movement.
+In September 1987, the Collusion I case came before arbitrator Thomas T. Roberts, who ruled that the owners had violated the CBA by conspiring to restrict player movement.